TOYOLA Clean Cookstoves

-This energy efficiency project in Kenya will replace conventional cooking stoves with much more efficient stoves, the Toyola Coalpots.
+This energy efficiency project in Nigeria will replace conventional cooking stoves with much more efficient stoves, the Toyola Coalpots.
 Households cooking with the new stoves reduce their fuel needs by about 30% per year.
 That corresponds to a value of 80 euros.
-The average annual income in Kenya is 250 euros per person.
+The average annual income in Nigeria is 250 euros per person.

 Particularly needy households can buy the ovens on credit.
 The payments are made from the savings made for the purchase of fuel.

 Toyola Energy employs 170 people involved in the production of ovens and many more for sales.

 In addition to the fuel savings, another positive factor in this project is the reduction of air pollution due to the significantly lower pollutant emissions.
 This goes hand in hand with improving the health of the Nigerians.
 The WHO estimates that more than 16,000 people still die prematurely from upper respiratory tract and cardiovascular diseases due to air pollution from cooking zones.

 Less charcoal than fuel means less deforested forests!
 This in turn has positive effects on the protective functions of the forest, such as soil erosion, water conservation and securing the natural habitats of animals and plants.